 The Sandhotel is a stylish hot-spot in chilly Reykjavik.
 It's this wild and wonderful combination of city sights and natural delights that make this a perfect fit for a journey to Iceland.

-The icy grey of Iceland’s Atlantic surf and the iridescent blues of the hot springs come to life in the stylish Sandhotel’s color scheme.
-Art Deco touches like the tufted, velvet headboards, blend effortlessly with the modern design and contemporary local artwork.
+The Sandhotel is comprised of three houses dating back to 1929, including an old bakery that is still run by the descendants of the original shop.
+The icy grey of Iceland’s Atlantic surf and the iridescent blues of the hot springs come to life in the color scheme.
+Art Deco touches like the tufted, velvet headboards pair effortlessly with the modern aesthetic and contemporary local artwork.
 Crystal lamps illuminate bedside tables.
-A cozy down comforter keeps you all warm and snuggly on chilly nights.
-Heated floors make the idea of getting out of bed on a cold morning, easier to bear.
-Rooms and Suites stretch out over five floors and each one is a comfy and design-happy retreat.
+A cozy down comforter keeps you warm and snuggly on chilly nights.
+Heated floors make getting out of that warm and snuggly bed much easier to bear.
+Rooms and suites stretch out over five floors and each is a comfortable and design-chic retreat.

-Or completely unwind in one of the area’s 18 geo-thermal swimming pools.
-Float around the old harbor to spot whales—a spectacular sight so close to the city.Request Information
+Venture farther afield to completely unwind in one of the area’s 18 geothermal swimming pools.
+Consider a float around the harbor to spot whales—a spectacular sight so close to the city.Request Information